There are many reasons to visit North Yorkshire and the Dales, but here are the top 10.

 Village pubs in North Yorkshire do not always appear that inviting from the outside, often resembling nothing more than a house with a sign.
 Inside, some still resemble a front room with too many tables.
 But few things in life have as much character and appeal as a village pub with an open fire burning in the corner and a selection of real ales on hand-pull.

 Star musicians make regular appearances at venues in North Yorkshire.
-Elton John, Stereophonics and Lionel Richie are just some of the big names who have performed at Scarborough Open Air Theatre recently.
+Elton John, Stereophonics and Lionel Richie are just some of the big names who have performed at Scarborough Open Air Theatre.
 Household names also appear at unique concerts held in Dalby Forest.

-It is necessarily the number of amazing scenic sights that make North Yorkshire so special, but the variety of views on offer.
-Pretty seaside towns, rugged coastlines, majestic moors, lush dales, castles, cathedrals and monasteries – if you’re a photographer you may need to bring an extra memory card!
+It isn’t necessarily the number of amazing scenic sights that make North Yorkshire so special, but the variety of views on offer.
+Pretty seaside towns, rugged coastlines, majestic moors, lush dales, castles, cathedrals and monasteries – this region is perfect if you love to post your travel images on Instagram.

 It can be a lonely existence for those living in the more remote corners of the region and traditional events where people gather together to socialise and celebrate have an important role play in bringing the rural community together.
 A packed programme of newer festivals has recently sprung up, celebrating everything from beer and walking to pirates and gothic subculture!